Saturday, February 29, 2020

 I've been to a couple of events at the Kennedy Center, which is stunning, but what I like most are smaller theaters.
 One of my favorites so far is the Folger Shakespeare Theater, part of the beautiful and historic Folger Library, on Capitol Hill.
 It's closing soon for a major expansion and renovation, but I was able to get a ticket for the current production, The Merry Wives of Windsor.

 I've been reading classics on a regular basis for more than ten years now, but my knowledge of plays is sorely lacking.
-I've only seen three plays performed live (King Lear, The Tempest, and Romeo and Juliet).
+I've only seen three plays performed live (Hamlet, The Tempest, and Romeo and Juliet).
 I did take a Shakespeare class in college, but that was a long time ago, and to be honest I can't even remember exactly which plays we read!
 (I know there were four tragedies and four comedies).
 However, I am quite sure that I haven't read The Merry Wives.

 The Merry Wives of Windsor trailer